neelmitra/avsmqtt/instructions/lab2.md

     -   Linux -  [screen / minicom](./serial.md)

-2. Run the below commands to configure the kit to connect to Alexa Voice Services and AWS IoT services.
+2. Read the below and then run the commands to configure the kit to connect to Alexa Voice Services and AWS IoT services.

-    - The Client id and Product Id is required for the kit to successfully authenticate to Alexa Voice service
+    - *Client id* and *Product Id* is required for the kit to successfully authenticate to Alexa Voice service
-    - AWS Account ID and Endpoint URL is required for the kit to successfully authenticate to AWS IoT core
+    - *AWS Account ID* and *Endpoint URL* is required for the kit to successfully authenticate to AWS IoT core
     - Therefater you enable the code based linking for registering this kit to your Amazon Developer account
     - Reset reboots the device with the latest confiigurations